Definition of Cost of Revenue

 Explanation of Cost of Revenue

-The COR of a company can be found in its income statement as it is intended to capture all the direct costs that can be linked to the goods manufactured or the services provided by the company.
+A company’s income statement contains the COR, which captures all the direct costs associated with the goods manufactured or services provided by the company.
 However, the cost of revenue may vary from one company to another as the costs head included under the COR varies depending on the industry in which the company operates.

-The COR formula can represent the summation of direct material, direct labor, distribution costs, marketing costs, and other directly attributable costs.
-Mathematically, it is represented as shown below.
+The COR formula can represent the summation of direct material, direct labor, distribution, marketing, and other directly attributable costs.
+Mathematically, it represents as shown below.

 How to Calculate Cost of Revenue?

-- Step 2: Next, determine the direct cost of labor, which includes the cost of manpower engaged in the production.
+- Step 2: Next, determine the direct labor cost, which includes the cost of manpower engaged in the production.

 - Step 3: Next, determine the distribution costs, which include expenses incurred to deliver the product at the customer’s place.